kunalkundu30/linear-regression-fundamentals/README.md

     i.
 Autocorrelation plot - It is a plot of auto-correlation of errors.
 Ideally, the autocorrelation should be low and there should not be a pattern in the graph.
 If there is a pattern, it could mean that the errors are not independent of each other.
 This can be a useful thing to check in time series data.

 Assumption for robustness:
-1. Multi-collinearity
+1. Multi-collinearity:
     The features are not correlated with each other.
+This can be checked using:
+    i.
+Heatmap of correlation plot - Columns having correlation higher than a threshold can be removed.
+This can only be used to detect bivariate relationship only. ii.
+Variable Inflation Factor (VIF) - It shows correlation of a variable with group of variables.
+Higher the VIF, more the correlation.
+VIF is calculated by measuring how well each variable is defined by other variables.
+It is given by: VIF = 1/(1-R^2).
+If VIF for a variable is greater than 5, it means that variable can be explained by other variables and multicollinearity is high.

 Other graphs:
 1. Reidual vs leverage plot
 2. Cook's distance plot

 These plots are used to visualise points that have high influence on the output of the model.
 If a few points have a very high influence, these points should be further investigated.
 This could help in identifying non-linearity, heteroskedasticity and outliers.
 Generally, points that have cook's distance less than 0.5 are not considered very influential.